DiamondSpin

 Rami Ajaj: rami.ajajlimsi.fr

-Master student at LIMSI Lab, Paris
+Master student at LIMSI Lab, Paris.
+Now at NTT-DoCoMo Munich

 Edward Tse: edwardhtsegmail.com

-PhD candidate at the University of Calgary
+PhD candidate at the University of Calgary.
+Now at SMART Technologies

 [web page]